ptarmiganlabs/butler-sos-docs/content/en/docs/legal_stuff/_index.md

 This ID is what identifies your specific instance of Butler SOS.

 Until you tell Ptarmigan Labs what your ID is there is no link between you and that ID.
-No storage of IP addresses, geocoding lookups or other techniques are used to identify where an incoming telemetry message originates from.
 The idea is simply that the anonymous telemetry should be just that: anonymous.